bhaptics/tac-cpp/ue4/README.md

 * Provides tactosy support for unreal engine 4.

 ### How to
-* Clone this in Engine\Plugins\Experimental directory.
+* Copy this in Engine\Plugins\Experimental directory.

 ### Issues/Todo
 Detail settings